Intrusion detection system: Host intrusion detection systems

 Host intrusion detection systems (HIDS) run on individual hosts or devices on the network.
 A HIDS monitors the inbound and outbound packets from the device only and will alert the user or administrator if suspicious activity is detected.
 It takes a snapshot of existing system files and matches it to the previous snapshot.
 If the critical system files were modified or deleted, an alert is sent to the administrator to investigate.
 An example of HIDS usage can be seen on mission critical machines, which are not expected to change their configurations.

 Detection method

+Signature-based

 Signature-based IDS is the detection of attacks by looking for specific patterns, such as byte sequences in network traffic, or known malicious instruction sequences used by malware.
 This terminology originates from anti-virus software, which refers to these detected patterns as signatures.
 Although signature-based IDS can easily detect known attacks, it is difficult to detect new attacks, for which no pattern is available.

 In signature-based IDS, the signatures are released by a vendor for all its products.
 On-time updating of the IDS with the signature is a key aspect.